 Good question.
-In many ways, a Facebook Friend is the same as a real-life friend (although, as the saying goes, "You're not real friends unless you're Facebook friends").
+In many ways, a Facebook Friend is the same as a real-life friend (although, to quote many people I know, "You're not real friends unless you're Facebook friends").
 These are the people you hang out with, keep in touch with, care about, and want to publicly acknowledge as friends.
-These aren't people you meet on Facebook.
-Rather, they're the people you call on the phone; stop and catch up with if you cross paths at the grocery store; or invite over for parties, dinners, and other social gatherings.
+These aren't people you met on Facebook.
+Rather, they're the people you call on the phone; stop and catch up with if you cross paths at the grocery; or invite over for parties, dinners, and general social gatherings.

-In real life, there are many shades of friendship - think of the differences between acquaintances, a friend from work, an activity buddy, and best friends.
+In real life, there are lots of shades of friendship - think of the differences between acquaintances, a friend from work, an activity buddy, and best friends.
 Facebook gives you a few tools for negotiating these levels of friendship, which I cover in the "Managing How You Interact with Friends" section of this chapter.
 But by default, most friendships are lumped into a blanket category of "friend."